-Built form and architecture are highly visible and experiential components to the transformation of the MTSA.
-Apart from being driven by density targets and feasibility modelling, these buildings will respond to the changing values of an evolving demographic and housing needs.
+Built form and architecture are highly visible and experiential components to the transformation of the M.T.S.A.
+Apart from being driven by density targets and feasibility modelling, these buildings will respond to the changing values of the evolving demographic and housing needs.

-Figure 25: Typical Small & Medium & Large Block Intensification Test Models
+Figure 26: Typical Small & Medium & Large Block Intensification Test Models

-The existing block structure has provided the foundation for the MTSA Study to date.
+The existing block structure has provided the foundation for the M.T.S.A.
+Study to date.
 However, the overall property and block structure will change as the study area transforms into a high-density and compact community.
 Larger properties will require a finer grain of development and public access, while smaller properties will be subject to consolidation to create larger development sites.
 The current block sizes provide a healthy mixture of small (under 0.4 ha), medium (0.4 to 1.4 ha), and large blocks (over 1.4 ha).
-Immediate conditions vary based upon contextual conditions and surrounding ROW alignments.
+Immediate conditions vary based upon contextual conditions and surrounding R.O.W. alignments.

-The MTSA is in a preliminary stage of planning.
+The M.T.S.A. is in a preliminary stage of planning.
 Formal decision of block size and property consolidation are pending market feasibility, delivery of municipal infrastructure and momentum by the development community to build.
 Therefore, it is difficult to align development scenarios to specific sites.
-Instead, the guidelines are based upon three (3) typical block models which are widely found within the MTSA.
+Instead, the guidelines are based upon three (3) typical block models which are widely found within the M.T.S.A.
 Each model allows for testing of the guidelines, that are supported through best practices review.
 This approach assists in providing flexible guidance that can support municipal review of development.
-It anticipated that further urban design study and specific guidelines will follow, based upon the development timeline of the MTSA and changing land use requirements.
+It is anticipated that further urban design study and specific guidelines will follow, based upon the development timeline of the M.T.S.A. and changing land use requirements.